yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 The notify container can be configured with transaction support, so the event action can be performed under a transaction.
 Exceptions thrown by the event listener cause the operations performed within the listener to be rolled back automatically.

 (!)
 When using transactions, only the event listener operations are rolled back.
 The notifications are not sent again in case of a transaction rollback.
 If this behavior is required, please consider using the [Polling Event Container|Polling Container Component].
 Adding transaction support to the polling container is very simple.
-It is done by setting the {{TransactionType}} property.
+It is done by setting the `TransactionType` property.
 There are two transaction types: Distributed and Manual.
 - Distributed transaction - an embedded distributed transaction manager will be created and it will be used for creating transaction (Only one transaction manager will be created per AppDomain).
-- Manual transaction - transactions will be created by the transaction manager that is stored in the {{TransactionManager}} property.
+- Manual transaction - transactions will be created by the transaction manager that is stored in the `TransactionManager` property.
 By default no transaction manager is stored and therefore, no transaction will be used.
 For example:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}